-These fried sweet plantains, or maduros in Spanish, are plantains in a ripe state that are sliced and fried until they’re tender in the middle and crispy and caramelized around the edges.
+These fried sweet plantains, or maduros, are ripe plantains sliced and fried until they're tender in the middle with caramelized, lightly crisp edges.
+They're naturally sweet and make a classic side dish for many Latin and Caribbean meals.

-Maduro in Spanish means ripe, so maduros refer to the ripe state of a plantain.
-If you’re ordering sweet plantains in a Latin restaurant you can ask for platanos maduros or simply say "maduros".
+Maduro means "ripe" in Spanish, so plátanos maduros simply refers to ripe sweet plantains.
+If you're ordering them at a Latin restaurant, you can ask for plátanos maduros or simply maduros.

 Ingredients